swynes/Measuring-what-works/Household_Energy_Calculations.md

 The treatment reduces energy by 0.117KWh/day, or 5.72-32.54kgCO2e per year

-CONVERSELY

-Using their calculations for propensity score matching we have a treatment applied to four different populations: single male (150KWh reduced per year), single female (0KWh reduced per year), no children (225KWh reduced per year), children (0KWh reduced per year).
-It's reasonable to split them up because part of the logic of the paper is that interventions should be targeted at receptive populations.
-Furthermore in this anaylsis the authors controlled for household characteristics, making the results more rigorous.
+However, using their calculations for propensity score matching we have a treatment applied to four different populations: single male (150KWh reduced per year), single female (0KWh reduced per year), no children (225KWh reduced per year), children (0KWh reduced per year).
+It's reasonable to split up these groups because part of the logic of the paper is that interventions should be targeted at receptive populations.
+Furthermore in this part of the anaylsis the authors controlled for household characteristics, making the results more rigorous.
+We therefore use the calculations below:

 ``` r
 150*min_int